In Case You Missed It: A Cruise Industry Coronavirus Timeline of Events

 February 19: Diamond Princess begins disembarkation of asymptomatic passengers.
 Americans are taken to the airport and put on private charter flights back to the U.S. From there, they are required to quarantine at one of two military bases for an additional 14 days.

-February 21: Diamond Princess disembarks the last of its passengers.
+February 21: Diamond Princess disembarks the last of its passengers, more than 700 of whom have -- or will have -- the disease.

 February 26: Vice President Mike Pence replaces Alex Azar as chair of the Coronavirus Task Force.